egemenimre/ccsds-ndm/docs/ndmio.rst

 Top Level Interface `ndm_io`
 -----------------------------

-The `ndm_io` module is the single unified interface to handle the read and write of the data in XML or KVN format.
-It reads the data, converts to a string, determines the format and calls the lower level XML and KML modules to handle the input string.
+The `ndm_io` module is the single unified interface to handle the read and write functionalities for the data in XML or KVN format.
+It reads the data, converts it to a string, determines the format and calls the lower level XML and KML modules to handle the input string.
 These modules then automatically determine the data type (e.g. CDM or OMM) and process the file accordingly.

 While the nominal use is
 reading the data file through the :meth:`.NdmIo.from_path`, it is also possible to read from